 After all, Christmas wouldn’t be Christmas without mince pies, pigs in blankets, sausage rolls and other party food.

-It is always hard to enjoy any food without your furbaby looking at you with those longing eyes or putting their head on your lap.
-However, it is important to be aware that most if not all Christmas treats that we enjoy at Christmas are usually toxic to our dogs.
+Enjoying food without your furbaby looking at you with those longing eyes or putting their head on your lap is always hard.
+However, it is important to be aware that most, If not all, Christmas treats we enjoy are usually toxic to our dogs.

-We hope this article will help provide you with an insight into Christmas Toxic foods for dogs and what should be kept out of the way of your dog.
+We hope this article will help provide insight into Christmas Toxic foods for dogs and what should be kept out of your dog’s way.

 Mince pies – can my dog eat mince pies?